open-company/open-company-bot/README.md

 #### Notes on Overall Design

-**Regarding Components:** A lot of things have been initially modelled as [components][component] but I think only few of them actually should be components.
+**FIXED** **Regarding Components:** A lot of things have been initially modelled as [components][component] but I think only few of them actually should be components.
 Specifically the `Conversation` and `ConversationManager` components are probably not needed.

 Since both operate on streams they could be represented by something like this as well:

 ```clojure
 (defn mk-conv [out]